Finding Normalcy (also my biggest fangirly moment with Joshua Bell)

 And that's what I'm doing right now - eating cinnamon rolls in the oven that works because I spoke up about what didn't work for me to the right person.
 It's a small but significant success.
 Maybe I can make a habit of this, with a turnaround time faster than 2 years.
 Baby steps.

 I met Josh Bell at the Kennedy Center, and it's because I embrace my neurosis: I can't stay sitting at a concert.
 I have to get up and stand back against the wall.
 Wall-people are a thing; if you already know then you are one, and I salute you.
 Eventually I was just overwhelmed with emotion and I had to go outside.
 You can't go back inside while the concert is in session, but there's a nice TV outside the hall and some rows of chairs, so I stood there in the Introvert Section and watched until the end.
 I was trying to be the first person to leave when a man motioned toward a velvet rope cordoning off a queue.

 "Stand there if you want an autograph."

 There was only ONE FAMILY in the line.
 I was freaking out.
-I could actually do this: meet Josh Bell and get an autograph, and talk to very few people and not queue for an hour, and still leave before traffic got crazy.
+This could actually work for me: meet Josh Bell and get an autograph, talk to very few people, not queue for an hour, and still leave before traffic got crazy.
 So I did that.

 I had only the playbill for Mr. Bell to sign, but he signed it, and I told him what matters most to me: